Dr. Christopher C. Gilbert, Ph.D.

 My dissertation research focused on African papionin phylogeny and biogeography during the Plio-Pleistocene and its relationship to hominin biogeography during this time period.
 With generous funding from the Wenner-Gren foundation, I continue to work on the evolutionary history of these monkeys (and cercopithecoids more broadly), and along with my colleague Steve Frost (University of Oregon), we are editing a volume on African Plio-Pleistocene cercopithecoid evolution and its relationship to hominin biochronology.

-Finally, I am also involved in ongoing research on other aspects of primate and catarrhine evolution (guenon systematics and phylogeny, hominoid/early catarrhine evolution in the African Miocene, primate cranial diversity, etc.).
+Finally, I am also involved in ongoing research on other aspects of primate and catarrhine evolution (guenon systematics and phylogeny, hominoid/early catarrhine evolution in the African and Asian Miocene, primate cranial diversity, etc.).
 Please see below and visit my Research page for more details.